Capacity: 20,451 (all seated)

 Away fans are normally housed in the lower tier of the South Stand at one end.
 However if demand requires it then the whole of the South Stand can be given to away supporters.
 Usually a good day out, that is both enjoyable and hassle free.

 Peter Llewellyn adds 'On my last visit in May I was reminded of how near Easter Road is to the sea.
 It was a hot day when I set out and most fans were wearing just a shirt.
 A sea mist came down during the first half and obscured the top of Arthur’s Seat which can be seen clearly in one of the corners.
-By the second half mists were swirling round the ground and Arthur’s Seat had disappeared.
+By the second half mists were swirling around the ground and Arthur’s Seat had disappeared.
 The temperature went from about 25C to about 6 or 7C and it was freezing.
 I didn’t get completely warm until stopping for a bite to eat at Biggar on the way home!'

 Stuart Gilbert, informs me; 'As a rule of thumb, the bars at the top of Easter Road, running from London Road down as far as Albion Road are generally used by visiting fans as these are nearest to where they will be funnelled into and out of the ground at Bothwell Street.
 Middletons and The Mash Tun are two of note.
 Further (North) down Easter Road you have pubs like the Four in Hand, the Office, the Iona and Tamsons.
 These are generally haunts for home fans on match days, however (with the exception of a few obvious opposing team's fans) they would be generally safe enough to visit and will welcome well behaved folk, especially neutrals.
 Slightly further afield from Easter Road, the pubs on Leith Walk (no more than 5 minutes walk away) can also have decent atmosphere on match days, with Robbies Bar (Leith Walk and corner of Iona Street) and The Harp and Castle (on Leith Walk directly across from Dalmeny Street) generally hosting large numbers of supporters up until about 15 minutes before kick off'.